 The Taj Mahal is perhaps the most famous of all the heritage destinations in the world.
 It was built by Mughal emperor Shah Jahan.
 Legend has it that after his wife passed away, Shah Jahan had a dream in which he saw his wife.
 He made her a promise that he’d build the Taj Mahal.
 When he woke, he put his promise into action.

 It’s estimated that the cost to build a new Taj Mahal today would exceed more than $2 billion dollars.
 The building is absolutely majestic and a miracle to witness.

 #2: Petra, Jordan

 Petra isn’t just a building but an entire ancient town that’s still in great condition today.
 Many of the buildings are carves from wall faces in the mountain.
-They didn’t use external stone in their construction, instead they carved out shapes from gigantic pieces of stone.
+They didn’t use external stone in their construction, instead, they carved out shapes from gigantic pieces of stone.
 It’s an architectural wonder to behold.

 Jerusalem is one of the most hotly contested cities in the world.
-It’s also one of the most holy cities in the world.
+It’s also one of the holiest cities in the world.
 It’s where Jesus Christ is buried.
 It’s where Muhammad the Prophet rose to the heavens.
 It’s the promised land of the Jews.
 Three religions, Christianity, Judaism and Islam all consider Jerusalem to be one of their most holy sites.